Chapter 1: Chapter 1

 “What’s wrong with them?”

-“Exactly how do you see anything worse than this?”
+“Exactly how could anything be worse than this?”

-“Hey, you think if I folded them up a little they would be ok as capri looking pants?”
-He asked Scott.
+“Hey, you think if I folded them up a little they’d look okay as capri-looking pants?”

-Stiles didn’t wait for an answer and decided to fold the pants up two times, it looked better, odd, but not completely idiotic.
+Stiles didn’t wait for an answer and decided to fold the pants legs up two times.
+It looked better.
+Odd, but not completely idiotic.

 Then Scott came with his chosen shirt of choice and Stiles wanted to be buried alive.